 To answer this question, let’s talk about some important and overlooked principles of how relationships come about.
 We all know that life happens in cycles and patterns.
 Our choice of partners and the unfolding of our relationships occur according to our personal patterns.
 These patterns are dictated by the relationships we had with our parents/caregivers in our formative years.
 The bonds we had with our caregivers, also known as our primary attachments, determine the quality of bonds we create with our intimate partners in adulthood.
-The core themes of the relationships with had with our parents reemerge in our intimate relationships.
-Overall, if we had primarily harmonious relationships with our caregivers, we will tend to create mostly harmonious intimate relationships with our partners.
-However, if our primary relationships were marked by abuse, rejection, neglect or abandonment, this emotional baggage will replicate this trauma in our adult significant relationships, prompting us to resolve our unresolved past.
+The core themes of the relationships we had with our parents reemerge in our intimate relationships.
+By no means do I intend to say that if we had difficult relationship with people who raised us, we are doomed to a life of failed relationships.
+I do, however, suggest that childhood challenges will have to be addressed and resolved in adulthood.

-What to expect in therapy with Dr. Harel?
+What to expect in therapy with Dr. Blayze?

 In my Los-Angeles based couples therapy practice I have developed a 3 Power-step approach to help my clients create the relationship they want - the A-R-C approach:

 A wareness – During the first Power-Step we will meet together to discuss what brings you in, what is your current experience in your relationships and what is it that you would like instead.
 We will talk about your history and set course for our work together.